Exclusive offer from TechRadar and TunnelBear

 There was more success with US-only YouTube channels, where we were able to stream videos without difficulty.
 That's a plus point, but not a major one, as just about every VPN with a US location can do the same.

 VPNs usually don't like to shout about their torrent support, and it's not difficult to see why.
-Torrent users are likely to use more bandwidth than others, and if that involves downloading illegal stuff, it could generate more attention from the copyright police.
+Torrent users are likely to gobble up much more bandwidth than others, and if that involves downloading illegal stuff, it could generate more attention from the copyright police.

 TunnelBear takes this quiet approach to an extreme, though, with only one reference to P2P and torrents on the entire TunnelBear website (and that was a general reference which said nothing about whether it was supported.)

-Perhaps because our question was so simple, we had an answer back with an hour.
+Undaunted, we raised a query with the support team, and a polite response soon arrived.
 Torrents were supported at all locations, the agent explained, but also recommended specific tunnels (Canada, US, UK, Romania, Netherlands, Germany, Sweden) if we had problems elsewhere.

 If you're happy with TunnelBear's main apps, you're unlikely to notice any issues (if anything, the focus on the major platforms makes the website easier to navigate.)
 But given that TunnelBear does have useful setup information regarding Linux, OpenVPN and more, we think the website should make this more accessible to its users.